Sources of information

 The story of Berlioz’s relations with Germany, in his lifetime and after his death, is long and complex, but a few posthumous landmarks may be noted.
-It was in Karlsruhe that took place the first complete staging of both parts of The Trojans in 1890 under Felix Mottl.
-Appropriately it was in Germany that the first (though flawed) attempt at a complete edition of his musical works was published (by Breitkopf and Härtel, between 1900 and 1907), and that the second and definitive publication was launched in 1967 (by Bärenreiter) to celebrate the centenary of the composer’s death (1969), an undertaking that was nearing completion at the time of the bicentenary of the composer’s birth in 2003 and was eventually completed in 2006.
+It was in Karlsruhe that took place the first complete staging of both parts of The Trojans in 1890 under Felix Mottl, one of the most active champions of Berlioz in the period after the composer’s death.
+Appropriately it was in Germany that the first (though flawed) attempt at a complete edition of his musical works was published in Leipzig by the firm Breitkopf and Härtel, between 1900 and 1907, under the editorship of Charles Malherbe and the conductor Felix Weingartner, himself an active champion of Berlioz’s music throughout his long career.
+And it was in Germany that the second and definitive publication was launched in 1967 (by Bärenreiter) to celebrate the centenary of the composer’s death (1969), an undertaking that was nearing completion at the time of the bicentenary of the composer’s birth in 2003 and was eventually completed in 2006.

 (November) Berlioz starts to attend performances at the Opéra where he discovers the music of Gluck